≡ Menu

 Sultan then went…

 On to be the standard for all Labradoodles.
-He had a hypoallergenic coat, which made him the perfect choice for dog owners with allergies, and was believed to be less susceptible to many of the genetic medical issues common with both parent breeds.
+He had a hypoallergenic coat, which made him the perfect choice for dog owners with allergies.
+He was believed to be less susceptible to many genetic medical issues common with both parent breeds.
+Sultan was also brilliant, had a lovely personality, and was engaging and friendly.
+He was the first of the many Labradoodle puppies the newly formed Australian Labradoodle Association bred.

 And while…

-The Labradoodle is still not recognized as a full-fledged breed by any of the international kennel clubs, including the American Kennel Club.
-The International Australian Labradoodle Association wants to move the Labradoodle to full-breed status soon, but so far they have failed to find much success with the AKC.
+The Labradoodle is still not recognized as a full-fledged breed by international kennel clubs, including the American Kennel Club.
+The International Australian Labradoodle Association wants to move the Labradoodle to full-breed status soon, but so far, they have failed to find much success with the AKC.

-As we’ve already mentioned, the Labradoodle is considered a “designer dog”.
-He is a cross-breed developed from the Labrador Retriever and the Poodle and gives you the best of both worlds.
+As mentioned, the Labradoodle is considered a “designer dog.”
+He is a cross-breed developed from the Labrador Retriever and the Poodle, giving you the best of both worlds.
 He can come in many different sizes.

 The first-generation…